 Ubuntu Server 18.04 LTS comes with some welcomed new additions, many of which have been implemented since 17.10 first released back on October 19th, 2017.
-The following list is essentially a change log with the most important changes highlighted, I have also included notes that Ubuntu’s change log fails to cover, where possible links to each new feature’s change log have been included.
+The following list is essentially a change log with the most important changes highlighted, I have also included notes that Ubuntu’s change log fails to cover, and where appropriate photos / links have been included.

 The first of many new features you’re going to notice right out of the box, is the new Ubuntu Server 18.04 LTS installer, code named subiquity.
-This installer comes with some great new additions one of which allows you to import SSH Keys from either Launchpad or GitHub, other noticeable improvements come in the form of new packages such as LXD, QEMU, libvirt and upgrades to Apache, Nginx and PHP.
+This installer comes with some new additions one of which allows you to import SSH Keys from either Launchpad or GitHub, other noticeable improvements come in the form of updated packages such as LXD, QEMU, libvirt, Apache, Nginx and PHP.

-The latest release of Ubuntu Server also ships with Linux kernel 4.15, enabling the latest hardware and peripherals.
+The latest release of Ubuntu Server also ships with Linux kernel 4.15, enabling support for recently released the latest hardware and peripherals.
 It also includes some notable improvements that have been inherited from upstream, to list a few:

 - Linux security module stacking support